Columbia Records: American Recording Company (ARC)

-In January 2006, Sony BMG UK split its front-line operations into two separate labels.
-RCA Label Group, mainly dealing with Pop and R&B and Columbia Label Group, mainly dealing with Rock, Dance and Alternative music.
-Mike Smith is the managing director of Columbia Label Group, Ian Dutt is marketing director and Alison Donald is Director of A&R.

 Aware Records

-In 1997, Columbia made an affiliation with unsigned artist promotion label Aware Records to distribute Aware's artists' music.
-Through this venture, Columbia has found highly successful artists.
+In 1997, Columbia made an affiliation with the label Aware Records to distribute Aware's artists' music.
 In 2002, Columbia and Aware accepted the option to continue this relationship.

 Columbia Nashville

 In 2007, Columbia formed Columbia Nashville, which is part of Sony Music Nashville.
 This gave Columbia Nashville complete autonomy and managerial separation from Columbia in New York City.
 Columbia had given its country music department semi-autonomy for many years and through the 1950s, had a 20,000 series catalog for country music singles while the rest of Columbia's output of singles had a 30,000, then 40,000 series catalog number.

 In 2009, Columbia Nashville became part of Sony Music Nashville under the Sony Group Corporation umbrella through Sony Music Group.

 Recording studios

 Columbia Records operated recording studios, the most notable of which were in New York City, Nashville, Hollywood and San Francisco.
 Columbia's first recording studio was established in 1913, after the company moved into the Woolworth Building in Manhattan, the tallest building in the world at the time.
 In 1917, Columbia used this studio to make one of the earliest jazz records, by the Original Dixieland Jass Band.